Laser Cataract Surgery

 If you live in Houston, Sugar Land, or Pearland, and have cataracts or know someone in need of cataract surgery, contact Houston LASIK & Eye.
 Our experienced cataract surgeon and the advanced optometric team have the skills and knowledge to help treat cataracts and restore vision to those in need.

 Cataract surgery is the removal of the natural lens of the eye that has been clouded by cataracts and then replacing it with an artificial lens.
 In traditional cataract surgery, the eye surgeon manually creates an incision in the eye using a diamond blade.
 High-Frequency ultrasound is then used to break up cataracts and the tiny pieces are vacuumed out with a fine tube.
 The success of the procedure largely depends on the skill and experience of the cataract surgeon.

 The new computer-guided laser cataract surgery removes the variability of surgeon experience out of the picture.
 In a laser cataract surgery, your surgeon uses an imaging technology called optical coherence tomography (OCT), allowing them to create a treatment plan that is precise and customized to your eye.

 Instead of a knife, the surgeon then uses a computer-controlled femtosecond laser to create corneal incisions and break up the cataract.
-The fragments are removed from the eye with a suction.
+The fragments are removed from the eye with suction.

 Am I a candidate?